 While it may have a greater upfront cost to create your own delivery fleet, the major benefit is having complete ownership of the customer relationship, the quality of that experience, and the data customer data gained over time.
 Restaurant operators should evaluate the pros and cons of employing third-party digital ordering and delivery services before signing up.
 While they can increase brand awareness and reach a wider market, they can also be expensive and risky when it comes to customer service and satisfaction.
 Weigh your choices carefully when deciding whether to go with a proprietary delivery model, partner with third-party aggregator, or avoid delivery altogether.
 Remember that there’s no substitute for testing and using data to analyze the best approach.
 Consider testing various methods in different locations and comparing the results with a robust data analytics solution.

 Want to learn more about how data analytics can inform better decision-making and increase profits in the restaurant industry?
-Register now for our upcoming webinar, “Ingredients to Insight: 5 Ways to Boost Restaurant Revenue with Data Analytics.”
+View our on-demand webinar, “Ingredients to Insight: 5 Ways to Boost Restaurant Revenue with Data Analytics.”

 Restaurant Upselling Techniques: Data-Driven Strategies to Increase ProfitabilitySavvy restaurant managers understand the key to increasing profits is upselling to the customer.
 Additional drinks and food w...